SAP/spartacus-docs/_pages/fsa/features/dynamicforms/json-structure.md

 - url - Defines the API's URL.
 - param - Defines parameters for this API call.

-The following example illustrates a "dynamic-select" component that uses ApiConfig to receive options from external service:
+The following example illustrates a `dynamicSelect` component, that uses `ApiConfig` to receive options from external service:

 ```typescript
 {